panzi/rust-u4pak/README.md

      ?
 1  uint8_t      is encrypted
-   ?+1     4  uint32_t     The uncompressed size of each compression block. end                        The last block can be smaller, of course.
+   ?+1     4  uint32_t     The uncompressed size of each compression block. end                        The last block can be smaller, of course. if Conan Exiles
+     ?
+4  uint32_t     Unknown field, only seen it to have the value 0.
+end
 ```

 ### Compression Block (CB)